oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 Project Reactor provides the tools to fine tune the asynchronous processing in terms of threads and execution context.
 The `Scheduler` is an abstraction on top of the `ExecutionService`, that allows to submit a task immediately, after a delay or at a fixed time rate.
 Various default schedulers are provided, they will be exampled below.
 The execution context is defined by the `Scheduler` selection.

-Schedulers are selected through `subscribeOn` and `publishOn` operators, they provide the means to switch the execution context.
-What `subscribeOn` does is it changes the thread where the sources actually starts generating data.
-Changes the root of the chain, affecting the preceding operators, _upstream_ in the chain.
+Schedulers are selected through `subscribeOn` and `publishOn` operators, they switch the execution context.
+What `subscribeOn` does is it changes the thread where the source actually starts generating data.
+It changes the root of the chain, affecting the preceding operators, _upstream_ in the chain.
 It might also affect subsequent operators, unless `publishOn` is also used. `publishOn` switches the context for the subsequent operators in the pipeline description, _downstream_ in the chain.

 The sheduler examples ahead will use `TestUtils.debug` for logging the thread name, function and element: